Co-founder and senior product developer / Rocketspark - Cambridge, New Zealand

 “For the past six years we've been building what is now a great and robust product, and we’re ready to start telling people about it, so the award came at just the right time."

-Lee says he chose to study the Bachelor of Electronic Commerce at Waikato because it has one of the best management schools in the country.
+Lee says he chose to study at Waikato because it has one of the best management schools in the country.
 “You may as well study at the best,” he says.

 For him, practical experience was a real highlight of university, such as going on a field trip to Gallagher to see the setup of their multi-million dollar computer system.